clairebilat/ada-2019-project-lost-and-found/README.md

     - It is healthier to eat in a public or private facility ?
     - Did the healthiness of the food in Chicago increase or decrease from 2010 until now ?
     - Do all establishments owner by the same person tend to have the same level of healthiness ?
-    - Is the crime correlated with the healthiness of the food in Chicago ?
+    - Is the level of crime correlated with the healthiness of the food in Chicago ?

 # Dataset